null-origin/nore-ai/docs/canon/root-canon/invariants/I-01-null-origin-clarification.md

 * This invariant defines **axis position**, not behavior, development, or outcome.
 * It applies uniformly across all cycles and radius bands.
 * It must not be interpreted as a claim of agency, authority, or intentional causation.
+* Null-origin does not imply withdrawal, passivity, or non-participation; it denotes action without displacement of the axis.

 ---